rimio/specgram/README.md

 **specgram** is free software; you can redistribute it and/or modify it under the terms of the MIT license.

 ## Acknowledgements

+Taywee/args library by Taylor C. Richberger and Pavel Belikov, released under the MIT license.

 Program icon by Flavia Fabian, released under the CC-BY-SA 4.0 license.